Last update Aug. 18, 2021

 Short-acting benzodiazepine with anxiolytic effect.
-Used in states of anxiety, panic and depression.
+Used in states of anxiety and depression.

 Oral administration 3 times a day.

-Cases of sedation have been reported in infants whose mothers were taking alprazolam (Kelly 2012, Ito 1993) and withdrawal syndrome in the newborn and infant when the mother discontinues alprazolam (Anderson 1989).
+Some authors have found no problems in infants of mothers treated with alprazolam (Nishimura 2021), but there have been reports of sedation in infants whose mothers took alprazolam (Kelly 2012, Ito 1993) and withdrawal syndrome in newborns and infants when the mothers discontinued alprazolam (Anderson 1989).

-Most benzodiacepine drugs may decrease prolactin levels but Alprazolam increases it and can cause galactorrhea (Petric 2011, Madhusoodanan 2010, Zemishlany 1990).
+While most benzodiazepines can lower prolactin levels, alprazolam increases them and can cause galactorrhea (Petric 2011, Madhusoodanan 2010, Zemishlany 1990).

-It is advisable to choose a short-acting benzodiazepine and minimal effective dose as possible (Rowe 2013), especially in the neonatal period and in case of prematurity because they can accumulate in the infant during chronic use (Sachs 2013, Amir 2011).
+Choose short-acting benzodiazepines and use the lowest effective dose (Rowe 2013), especially during the neonatal period and in prematurity, as they can accumulate in the infant during chronic use (Sachs 2013, Amir 2011).